jwyang/face-alignment/README.md

 A_3: It is formed as a cell array {'dbname_1' 'dbname_2' ... 'dbname_N'}.
 For example, if we use the images in afw for trainig, we then define it as {'afw'}.

+Q_4: Why does an error occur when initializing parallel computing?

+A_4: It may be caused by Matlab version.
+For Matlab 2014, it will be okay.
+For earlier version, please use the following commands:

+if params.isparallel
+    if matlabpool('size') <= 0
+        matlabpool('open','local',4);
+    else
+        disp('Already initialized');
+    end
+end

 At last, for those who are from china, I am glad to discuss with you in the Tecent QQ group: 180634020